By: Mark Diaz

-Cellphones and Your Rights – Illegal Police Searches
+Cellphone Rights – What You Should Know About Illegal Police Searches

-Know Your Rights: When Police Can (and Cannot) Search Your Cellphone in Texas
+Know Your Cellphone Rights: When Police Can (and Cannot) Search Your Cellphone in Texas

 Cell phones have become an essential part of our daily lives.
 You can learn an enormous amount of sensitive personal information about someone by looking through their phone.
 It’s not surprising that police officers often try to get people to waive their constitutional privacy rights and hand over their phones for inspection.

 A police officer may casually ask you to unlock your phone so that they can look through it.
-Do not give them permission and let them do this.
+Do not give them permission and let them do this, this is a violation of your cellphone rights.
 You have no obligation to let an officer look through your phone.
 If you do, you are essentially consenting to them searching it in its entirety., and thus, an otherwise illegal search may be permissible under one of the exceptions mentioned above.
 By consenting to a search, you will undermine the Fourth Amendment protections you have under the constitution.

 My Phone Was Illegally Searched — What Happens Now?